BlOodXHaVeR/Perception-and-Navigation-using-Computer-Vision/README.md

- model.h5 is the file for the convolutional neural network model created in google Colab drive.py is used for connecting the neural network model to the udacity simulator.
+ model.h5 is the file for the convolutional neural network model created in Google Colab drive.py is used for connecting the neural network model to the udacity simulator.